Introducing the Celts

 world.
 They were the priests, diplomats and judges of a complex culture,

-and were profoundly respected, both by the Celts and by the ancient
+and were respected, both by the Celts and by the ancient

 Greek and Roman historians.
 Celtic philosophy became the medieval code

-of chivalry, and is deeply embedded in modern Western cultures.
+of chivalry, and is embedded in modern Western cultures.

 However, the flames of Celtic culture dwindled following many invasions,

 and were nearly extinguished by the Christian church.
 Although the

 Celtic Church was a synthesis of Christian beliefs with the elder

 religion, and although it kept Christianity alive during the Dark Ages, the later

 Roman Church showed little tolerance.
 The Celtic Church was disbanded.